 2. inhibit matrix metallo-proteinases, enzymes that break down the network of protein that make up the skin’s support layer.

-Numerous studies have also shown that Soy has
+Numerous studies have also shown that Soy has the

-improving hyper-pigmentation, elasticity and moisture in the skin due to estrogen-type and antioxidant effects of its metabolites: genistein and daidzein.
+reputation for improving hyper-pigmentation, elasticity and moisture in the skin due to estrogen-type and antioxidant effects of its metabolites: genistein and daidzein.
 They are phytoestrogens with a weak estrogenic effect.
 Genistein significantly inhibits carcinogen-induced reactive oxygen species and oxidative DNA damage.
 Postmenopausal women have measurably thinner skin and less collagen as compared to younger women.
 Topical application of estrogen (derived from soy) diminishes the thinning of skin and collagen loss significantly.

 visit The Soya Boutique for your Concierge Skin Care delivery: http://soyaboutique.com